Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 Survey meters are the classic handheld radiation measuring devices.
 Models differ in how the detector attaches (or the detector may be internal), how much control you have over the pulse detection (threshold, high voltage), the quantity displayed (raw counts vs rates), and how rugged they are.

-With modification (to follow) the GMC-300E Plus can work with a variety of Geiger-Müller tubes, but we plan on using many other detector types.
-For that we need a more serious instrument.
+With modifications the GMC-300E Plus can work with a variety of Geiger-Müller tubes, but I planned on using many other detector types.
+For that I needed a more serious instrument.

 Modular analog survey meters fit the bill - they are rugged, reliable, and highly customizable.
 Ludlum is the gold-standard for this market.
-Their Model 3 is the classic, we will go with the Model 3-97 variant (which includes an internal 1"x1" NaI(Tl) detector):
+Their Model 3 is the classic, I went with the Model 3-97 variant (which includes an internal 1"x1" NaI(Tl) detector):

-We have our lineup of pulse-counting instruments, let’s move on to the next category.
+I had my lineup of pulse-counting instruments, so I moved on to the next category.

 The purpose of a dosimeter is to measure the cumulative absorbed dose of ionizing radiation.
 They are pocket-sized and are affixed to the clothing (usually the chest or torso area) in situations where occupational exposure may occur.
 By measuring the dose in a standardized location, the dosimeter can estimate doses for major organs and different depths in the human body.

-In the classic pen form factor, we start with an Arrow-Tech Model 725:
+In the classic pen form factor, I started with an Arrow-Tech Model 725:

 It has a huge range of 0-5 Roentgen(R), which is really only useful in the case of an accident or if it were placed directly in the beam of an x-ray.
-For practical purposes, we should have a dosimeter with a finer resolution.
+For practical purposes, I wanted a dosimeter with a finer resolution.
 The Arrow-Tech Model 138 has a range of 0–200 mR, much more practical:

 They are surprisingly simple: a filament is placed in a tiny air-filled ionization chamber and when X- or gamma-rays ionize the air in the chamber, the filament deflects electrostatically.
 This deflection is visible on a dose-calibrated scale visible through a built-in microscope.

 This process depends upon the ionization chamber starting at a known voltage.
-To achieve this, we need a charger.
+To achieve this, a charger is used.
 Two types exist, the first uses batteries and a DC-DC step-up to smoothly adjust the voltage applied to the center electrode:

 The other type presses a plunger against a piezo crystal that generates the necessary voltage:

-With the classic pen dosimeter solved, we can move onto the modern implementation: an electronic personal dosimeter (EPD).
+With the classic pen dosimeter obtained, I moved on to the modern implementation: an electronic personal dosimeter (EPD).
 As these instruments are intended for monitoring the cumulative dosage of workers who may be exposed to ionizing radiation, they add additional functionality to the pen dosimeter: continuous real-time readings, long-term dose logging, and alarms.

 It can measure X-ray dosages from 0.001-1.999R, and exposure rates of 0.01-19.99R/min.

-By attaching the Model 6000-528 external ionization chamber we gain flexibility in where we can take our measurements:
+By attaching the Model 6000-528 external ionization chamber I gain flexibility in where I can take measurements:

 When working with X-rays, exposure time is a primary concern (for safety reasons, but also for ensuring proper exposure of images).
 The Electronic Control Concepts Model 8700 measures total exposure time of an X-ray beam (for calibration of an X-ray source), and also the number of X-ray pulses produced.
 It does this using a silicon PIN photodiode-based sensor.

-Owning these X-ray measuring instruments is overkill, but who can resist eBay?
+Owning these X-ray measuring instruments is overkill, but who can resist a good eBay auction?

-We return to our ultimate goal: gamma spectroscopy.
+I returned to my ultimate goal: gamma spectroscopy.
 Each gamma-ray interaction in a detector produces a voltage pulse.
 The peak amplitude of that pulse is proportional to the deposited energy from the ray.
 A multichannel analyzer (MCA) takes these voltage pulses and bins them by amplitude, producing a spectrum / histogram.

 As an example, here is the gamma spectrum of background radiation on the earth’s surface:

-We can see peaks for potassium-40 and the daughter products of thorium and uranium (lead-212, bismuth-214) marked in the image.
+Peaks for potassium-40 and the daughter products of thorium and uranium (lead-212, bismuth-214) are marked in the image.

-Thanks to the open-source Theremino project, we can make our own MCA.
+Thanks to the open-source Theremino project, I was able to make my own MCA.
 Binning occurs in the Theremino MCA software, but acquiring the voltage peaks requires supporting electronics.
-First we need an adapter which can provide high-voltage to the gamma spectroscopy probe (detailed later) and stretch out the length of the pulses, then we need an analog-to-digital converter (ADC) to sample the pulses and digitize them.
+First I needed an adapter which could provide high-voltage to the gamma spectroscopy probes (detailed later) and stretch out the length of the pulses, then I needed an analog-to-digital converter (ADC) to sample the pulses and digitize them.

-The probe adapter is a relatively simple build.
-We start by having the PCBs made:
+The probe adapter was a relatively simple build.
+I started by having the PCBs made:

-For a shielded enclosure, we’ll use my go-to: an electrical junction box.
-After soldering everything together, we have our probe adapter:
+For a shielded enclosure, I used my go-to: an electrical junction box.
+After soldering everything together, I had the probe adapter:

-For the ADC, China comes to the rescue: we can modify a dirt-cheap USB audio card to serve our purposes.
+For the ADC, China came to the rescue: I modified a dirt-cheap USB audio card.

-After making these modifications, we have our ADC:
+After making these modifications, I had an ADC:

-Together with the Theremino software, we have our MCA.
-We can now move on to the detectors.
+Together with the Theremino software, I had an MCA.
+I moved on to the detectors.

 All radiation detectors work in the same way: an interaction occurs in a medium, causing an effect that can be measured.